sipostudent/Bug-Issue-Tracker/README.md

 Manual testing was embraced for this application and acceptably passed.
 An example of the tests directed are as per the following:

 - Tested route catches and hyperlinks all through the page.

 - Tested the rationale of the application by looking at expected conduct against the database record information.

 - Tested the responsiveness of the application on various programs and after that utilising multiple gadgets.

+#### Tested Sections 3 Forms

+- Registration

+  - Leave an obligatory field clear

+  - Input data using an invalid format

+  - Apply username that as of now exists

+  - Apply non-coordinating passwords

+- Login

+  - Supplement wrong username/password

+  - Supplement username that doesn't align with the password

+  - Supplement password that doesn't align with the username

+- User Profile

+  - Clear and leave an obligatory field blank

+  - Input data using an invalid format

+  - Apply and keep note data

+- Create Ticket

+  - Clear and leave an obligatory field blank

+  - Apply and save notes in the details field

+  - Checked button size so, it was responsive and large enough to be clicked.

+- Ticket Details

+  - Delete specific and entire ticket data

+  - Navigate to `edit ticket` function via a button

+  - Checked button size so, it was responsive and large enough to be clicked.

+- Donations

+- Supplement non-substantial card number

+- Supplement a past date for card expiry date

+- Supplement non-substantial CVC.

+> On occasion, the CVC instalments are acknowledged, notwithstanding when CVC is left clear or notwithstanding when a not substantial CVC is embedded.
+According to [Stripe Rules](https://stripe.com/docs/radar/rules) documentation.

 [**To top**](#Table-of-Contents)